Guebbit/css-ui/docs/atoms/animations/ScrollDownMouse.md

 <style lang="scss">
-@use "docs/theme.scss" as theme;
+@use "../docs/theme" as theme;
-@use "src/atoms/animations/ScrollDownMouse.scss" as * with (
+@use "../src/atoms/animations/ScrollDownMouse" with (
-    $color: theme.$primary-color,
-    $active-color: theme.$secondary-color
+    $css-ui-root-prefix: theme.$css-ui-root-prefix
 );
 </style>